Automattic/jetpack/projects/plugins/jetpack/readme.txt

 - Instant Search: fix the preview of the infinite scroll option in the Search Settings dashboard.
 - Instant Search: reduce browser history noise as search is being typed in the form.
 - Markdown: add title attributes to footnotes to improve accessibility.
+- Publicize: fix visual issue when the panel shows in the pre publish step of the post.
 - Publicize: refresh connections only when the post publishes.
 - Stats: remove extra request to WordPress.com that occurs when the stats feature is first activated.
 - VideoPress: add a "cover" option to the VideoPress iframe and shortcode to handle video resizing to its container.